sscharfenberg/arkwars/docs/INSTALLATION.md

 Start by cloning the repository, then `npm install`.
 This will take a while.

+Please note that you might run into problems during installation under windows where `fsvents` installation fails with EPERM.
+In this case, try `npm install --verbose` or `npm install --force` and make sure the console that you run this command in has administrator privileges.
+This is a known issue with npm where some files a race condition fails because required files are already deleted.
+Lets hope for npm6 I guess? `--verbose` creates more noise and delays the operation a bit, which helps with the race condition.
+Weird.

 ## Setup Mailserver for Development

 I strongly recommend [https://mailtrap.io/](https://mailtrap.io/) - they pretend to be a mailserver, but do not actually send anything.
 Instead, the mails are placed conveniently in an inbox for you to study.
 Create a free inbox, and copy the credentials to `/server/config/.env`.